almereyda/awesome-starred/README.md

 ## C# #

+- [TheAxelander/OpenBudgeteer](https://github.com/TheAxelander/OpenBudgeteer) - OpenBudgeteer is a budgeting app based on the Bucket Budgeting Principle
 - [mmalyska/argocd-secret-replacer](https://github.com/mmalyska/argocd-secret-replacer) - Replace placeholders with this ArgoCD plugin stored in sops encrypted file
 - [SHOEGAZEssb/Last.fm-Scrubbler-WPF](https://github.com/SHOEGAZEssb/Last.fm-Scrubbler-WPF) - Manual Last.fm scrobbling for when a service (or you!) failed to scrobble.
 - [lambci/docker-lambda](https://github.com/lambci/docker-lambda) - Docker images and test runners that replicate the live AWS Lambda environment